 5 Top Tips to Aid Memorisation

 Pianist Magazine produces a newsletter which wings its way into a reader’s e mail box every other month.
-It’s brimming with piano news and information, as well as a few piano articles.
+It’s brimming with piano news and information, as well as a few articles.
 I write a regular ‘Piano Tips’ feature, and today’s post presents the most recent, which focuses on memorisation.
-I’ve written about this topic…
+Memorisation is a hotly debated topic…

 A Weekend at Jackdaws Music Education Trust

 I had the pleasure of tutoring a second piano course at Jackdaws Music Education Trust over the weekend.
-Jackdaws is dedicated to improving participation in and enjoyment of music through residential and one day instrumental and vocal courses, various education projects, a Young Artists Programme, as well as performances by world-class musicians.
-Piano courses, whether…
+Jackdaws offer residential and one-day instrumental and vocal courses.
+They also provide various education projects and a Young Artists Programme.
+Additionally, there are performances by world-class musicians.
+Piano courses are becoming increasingly popular.
+This includes weekend courses…

 Meet the Judges Live Stream Interview